RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 - Browser Address:

-It is advisable to change your password to tighten the security of your account.
-You can change this by clicking the change password button at the user icon.
+It is recommended to change your password to enhance the security of your account.
+You can do this by clicking the Change Password option under the user icon.

-- Everything should be pre-configured - Device profiles have been created, the gateway has been registered with the server, etc. If you go to the Gateways tab and click on rak_gateway, you should see the gateway details page.
+- Everything is pre-configured, including Device Profiles, and the gateway is already registered with the server.
+To view the details, go to the Gateways tab and click on rak_gateway to access the gateway details page.

-- Go to Gateways and see the Last seen status.
-It must be a few seconds ago, which signifies that the gateway is visible in the ChirpStack server.
+- Navigate to the Gateways tab and check the Last seen status.
+It should show as a few seconds ago, indicating that the gateway is visible to the ChirpStack server.

 Using an Independent ChirpStack

-You can set up an independent ChirpStack by yourself and set up a ChirpStack in AWS.
-Refer to the AWS guide.
-If you want to run ChirpStack on a different host/cloud, then refer to the guide on the ChirpStack site.
+You can set up an independent ChirpStack instance or deploy one on AWS.
+For instructions on using ChirpStack with AWS, refer to the AWS guide.
+If you prefer to run ChirpStack on a different host or cloud service, follow the Debian/Ubuntu guide on the ChirpStack site.

-command in the CLI and point the gateway to the IP address of the machine you just installed ChirpStack on.
-This can be done in item 2 in the menu Setup RAK Gateway LoRa concentrator.
+command in the CLI and configure the gateway to point to the IP address of the machine where you installed ChirpStack.
+This can be done by selecting Setup RAK Gateway LoRa concentrator (item 2 in the menu).

 -

-Assuming you have set it up correctly, log into your ChirpStack to register your gateway by opening the ChirpStack's web page in a browser by entering:
+Assuming the setup is correct, log in to your ChirpStack instance to register your gateway by opening ChirpStack's web page in a browser and entering the appropriate URL.

 - Browser Address: